 You can grab a printable checklist for the little ones and a fill-in-the-blank page for older kids!

-I hope this gratitude scavenger hunt printable is helpful to your family as you teach your children about thankfulness!
+I hope this free gratitude scavenger hunt printable is helpful to your family as you teach your children about thankfulness!

 To get your free printable gratitude scavenger hunt pdf file join my email list below.
 You’ll get instant access to these free printables along with many others available in my Resource Library.